markusberg/ltpa/README.md

 - `refresh(token: string, domain: string)`: Validate provided token, and return a fresh token
 - `generateUserNameBuf(userName: string)`: Generate a userName Buffer.
 Currently hardcoded to CP-850, but the true char encoding is LMBCS
 - `generate(userNameBuf: Buffer, domain: string)`: Generate a Base64-encoded Ltpa token
 - `setValidity(seconds: number)`: Set how long a generated token is valid.
-Default is 5400 seconds (90 minutes)
+Default is 5400 seconds (90 minutes).
+- `setStrictExpirationValidation(strict: boolean)`: If set to true, token expiration validation will check the actual validation timestamp in the token instead of the calculated expiration.
+See the "Known Issues" section below.
 - `setGracePeriod(seconds: number)`: Set the amount of time outside a ticket's validity that we will still accept it.
 This time is also added to the validity of tokens that are generated.
-Default is 300 seconds (5 minutes)
+Default is 300 seconds (5 minutes).
+  **NOTE:** since the grace period is added both on token generation, and during validation, the actual grace period is double what is set here.
 - `getUserName(token: string)`: Retrieve the username as a `string` from the provided token.
 No validation of the token is performed
 - `getUserNameBuf(token: string)`: Retrieve the username as a `Buffer` from the provided token.
 No validation of the token is performed
 - `validate(token: string, domain: string)`: Validate provided token.
 Throws an error if validation fails